 In 2006, the Baltimore brand started to create cleats for soccer players under the Click-Clack® campaign.
-On its first year alone, Under Armour hogged 23% of the market share which enabled them to expand to other sports franchises like baseball, lacrosse, and softball.
-It is also around this time where they started including professional athletes like Ray Lewis, Lindsey Vonn, and Brandon Jennings into their line-up.
+In its first year alone, Under Armour hogged 23% of the market share which enabled them to expand to other sports franchises like baseball, lacrosse, and softball.
+It is also around this time that they started including professional athletes like Ray Lewis, Lindsey Vonn, and Brandon Jennings into their line-up.

 The mid-2000s also marked the change-up on the company's agenda which involves dressing their superstars from head to toe in Under Armour apparel.
 Lifestyle-bound outfits would slowly crawl their way into the current trend and Under Armour answered by including off-sport Under Armour shoes for everyday wear with a dash of UA technological inputs.

-One technology that is being utilized into a lifestyle sneaker was the Charged Foam.
-The Charged Foam is a unique midsole cushion which converts the absorbed energy of every foot stride to maximize a responsive run.
-A collection of Charged Foam sneakers lie under one umbrella which includes iterations like Charged 24/7 Low, Charged Legend Stripe, Charged All-Day and many more.
+One technology that is being utilized in a lifestyle sneaker was the Charged Foam.
+The Charged Foam is a unique midsole cushion that converts the absorbed energy of every foot stride to maximize a responsive run.
+A collection of Charged Foam sneakers lie under one umbrella which includes iterations like Charged 24/7 Low, Charged Legend Stripe, Charged All-Day, and many more.